 The OIPC currently has two active committees and four past committees, consisting of representatives from numerous sectors including government, non-government, academia, Aboriginal groups and industry.
 Our committees assist the OIPC in completing a number of key projects, working towards identified goals and objectives through regular meetings and tasks assigned to individual committee members.

 All persons interested in joining one of OIPC’s committees are invited to contact email@example.com.
 Current OIPC membership is required for participation in OIPC committees.

 Please click a committee name below to learn more:

 The Ontario Phragmites Working Group

-The Ontario Phragmites Working Group (OPWG) is a committee of the OIPC and is composed of a group of dedicated people with an interest in working together to facilitate effective management of invasive Phragmites in Ontario.
+The Ontario Phragmites Working Group (OPWG) is composed of a group of dedicated people with an interest in working together to facilitate effective management of invasive Phragmites in Ontario.
 This initiative is aimed at reducing the current threats posed by this aggressive invasive plant to biodiversity and Species at Risk (SAR) through habitat protection and restoration.
 Specific goals focus on education, information sharing and investigation and pursuit of effective management options.

 For more information on OPWG please visit their website here.